seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *AENEAS passes*

 **PANDARUS**
-That’s AEneas: is not that a brave man? he’s one of
+That's AEneas: is not that a brave man? he's one of
 the flowers of Troy, I can tell you: but mark
 Troilus; you shall see anon.

 *ANTENOR passes*

 **CRESSIDA**
-Who’s that?
+Who's that?

 **PANDARUS**
-That’s Antenor: he has a shrewd wit, I can tell you;
+That's Antenor: he has a shrewd wit, I can tell you;
-and he’s a man good enough, he’s one o’ the soundest
+and he's a man good enough, he's one o' the soundest
 judgments in whosoever, and a proper man of person.
 When comes Troilus?
-I’ll show you Troilus anon: if
+I'll show you Troilus anon: if
 he see me, you shall see him nod at me.

 **CRESSIDA**